 Spider plants (Chlorophytum comosum)

-Plant care: Water your spider plants two to three times a week.
+Plant care: Water your spider plants 2–3 times a week.

-Dracaenas are a newbie green thumb’s dream.
+Dracaenas are a newbie’s green thumb dream.
 This large group of houseplants comes in all shapes, sizes, and colors.
 Choose from the tall corn plant, which has interesting markings, or the rainbow plant, which comes in bright purple.

 Plant care: Keep the soil damp but not soggy, as too much water is a kiss of death for this plant.